Explore Kniterate

 • ply = # of singles to create a yarn

-• ends =# of yarns in a single feed (eg. two yarns might be correct weight)
+• ends =# of yarns in a single feed, can be used to experiment with colors and shades (eg. two yarns might be correct weight)

 • Woolen count/ wool run